ninjulia/becausejulia/README.md

 ### Licensing

-Becausejulia.com designed and coded by Julia Czarnecki leveraging dependencies above.
-Becausejulia.com code released under MIT license.
+Becausejulia.com designed and coded by Julia Czarnecki leveraging dependencies above and thus released under MIT license.
 All logos, fonts, and imagery used remain property of their respective copyright owners.